DU-COMM now accepts texts to 9-1-1 from individuals who need immediate assitance but can’t talk to a telecommunicator.

 • Applicants must be able to accurately type at least 35 wpm

-• Schedule flexibility and multi-tasking are fundamental
+• Attention to detail and multi-tasking are essential

 Preferred Qualifications: